 Used in dental osteotomy for shaping and condensing bone, typically when performing a dental implant surgical procedure.
 The dentist can use a surgical mallet to manually impart an impacting force to the proximal end of the instrument.
 It can have a straight or bayonet-shaped handle and a pointed, round or concave tip at the distal end, which may be marked with various graduations according to different dephts.
 Used for ridge expansion, bone condensiation and sinus floor elevation procedures.

-6 – 8 – 11 – 15 mm – For the lateral bone condensation with rounded tip to minimise the risk of perforation of the Schneiderian membrane.
-Special bayonet shape for sinus elevation procedures in the lateral upper jaw region or in difficult-to-access maxillary areas.
+6 – 8 – 11 – 15 mm – For lateral bone condensation, with rounded tip to minimize the risk of perforating the Schneiderian membrane.

 This website is intended exclusively for professionals of the health sector